ysolis/flugel_s3/README.md

 This repository contains:

-- a terraform module to build a S3 bucket with two files, test1.txt and test2.txt.
+- a terraform module to build:
+	-	a S3 bucket with two files, test1.txt and test2.txt.
 The content of these files must be the timestamp when the Terraform code is executed.
+(DONE)
-- two ec2 instances behind an ALB to serve the content from the S3 using traefik
+	-	two ec2 instances behind an ALB to serve the content from the S3 using traefik (1).
+(IN PROCESS)
+	- Security Rules to avoid any external access to the bucket content and only permits access from the ec2 instances behind ALB (TODO)

+The idea is to access via http the content of S3 buckets created  by the ALB Only

 ## Requirements

 - Terraform 1.0 (can work with Terraform 0.15, but is not guaranteed)
 - go 1.15 (for tests)
-- AWS IAM Account with permissions to manage S3 in programatic way, we will need the Access Key ID and Secret Access Key credentials associated with the account (1)
+- AWS IAM Account with permissions to manage S3 in programatic way, we will need the Access Key ID and Secret Access Key credentials associated with the account (2)

 ## Setup